napari/packaging/conda-recipe/README.md

 - The `outputs` section might be different too to accommodate changes happening during development (e.g. new dependency was added.)

-Use this link to see what happened in `napari/napari:setup.cfg`, compared to last release:
+Use this link to see what happened in `napari/napari:pyproject.toml`, compared to last release:

     https://github.com/napari/napari/compare/v${VERSION_HERE}...main

-and look for `setup.cfg` in the Files tab.
+and look for `pyproject.toml` in the Files tab.

 The point of having a local copy is to be able to update it while developing the next release, without needing to publish the changes on conda-forge.
 On releases, the recipe contents here